YCSU/Udacity_SDC_T3_P1_Path_Planning/README.md

 1. Decide which lane to go and in what speed
 2. Genreate a trajectory that does not violate the acceleration and jerk limits

-In the following we will discuss the details of the above steps and propose possible improvements for the current implementation.
+In the following we will discuss the details of the above steps.

 ### Choosing the lane and the speed
 To decide which lane to take in each cycle, we define some cost functions (line 165-180).
 Each lane has its own cost value that starts with 0 in each cycle.
 We caculate the predicted positions of our own car and other cars, which are car_end_s and check_car_end_s in the Frenet coordinate.
 Then we add penalties to the cost value (line 289-316) if it is in one of the following situations: